 http://youtu.be/k3CaYYEkGXI When our protagonist and friends arrive in the unfamiliar settings of a new town or village, it is usually completely devoid of anyone.
 Except for one, of course, who comes fully equipped with a serious case of "the crazies".
 This mentally-unhinged local will normally give his/her advice and to leave the new setting immediately, which goes unheeded.

 10: No One Believes (until its too late)

 I'll be honest - although this technique has been done to death, it is still very effective as you can feel you blood start to boil when the protagonist is openly mocked for having a wild imagination.
 Normally it's a tale of kids/adolescents vs adults, with a handful of disbelievers falling victim themselves to the killer (Oh yee of little faith).
 Leaving the viewer with a questionably satisfying feeling similar to 'I told you so' ...

-Want to write about 31 Days of Horror and Editors Picks?
+31 Days of Horror and Editors Picks!
 Get started below...